-Glidepath Films also have a new (non-drone) camera platform that can shoot ultra-high quality video / images from 0 to 12 feet above ground.
+Glidepath Films also have a new (non-drone) camera platform that can shoot ultra-high quality video / images from 0 to 12 feet above ground in complete safety.

 This new platform allows a larger range of dynamic camera movements (video effects) while filming in the field.

-Glidepaths remote pilot, James Fisher holds his MFNZ wings and is qualified to remote pilot the Glidepath ETAC (flying camera).
+Glidepaths remote pilot, James Fisher (a member of the Northern Helicopter Modellers Club) holds his MFNZ wings and is qualified to remote pilot the Glidepath ETAC (flying camera).

 Video / images for Web, Mobile, App and HDTV.
 Our aerial video is suprisingly usable for Broadcast and Cinema.

 Probably the first in New Zealand to successfully shoot video from a light weight battery powered multicopter, Glidepath films continued